enasequence/ena-browser-documentation/about/data-standards.rst

 the core GSC standard consisting of checklists for describing genomes (MIGS), metagenomes (MIMS) and marker sequences (MIMARKS).

-Rad more information on the MIxS checklists `here <https://www.ebi.ac.uk/ena/browser/standards/mixs>`_.
+Read more information on the MIxS checklists `here <https://www.ebi.ac.uk/ena/browser/standards/mixs>`_.